Artists create for a lot of reasons--ego, instinct,

 guide for painting techniques.
 The information is clear, and Krug details all

-of the painting supplies you could possibly want to use.
+of the painting supplies you could possibly want to use when discovering the wonders of how to paint.
 The pictures are

 beautiful and walk you through complex processes step by step.
 She includes